Five Suggestions for What to Do with a Tax Refund and What to Avoid

 Want to know the moment your tax refund has been deposited so that you can put your plan into action?
 Sign up for our digital tool Huntington Heads Up® for real-time notifications about your spending and savings.
 It keeps track of your account and sends automatic, customizable alerts to your email or phone so you can always stay informed.

-If you need help making a plan for your savings, open a savings account with Huntington to take advantage of our tips and tools to help you figure out good uses for your tax refund and organize your financial goals.
+If you need help making a plan for your savings, open a savings account with Huntington and take advantage of our tips and tools to help you figure out what to do with your tax refund and organize your financial goals.

 Related Content